Monitoring Engines

 You access the log files differently, based on the deployed engine type and version.

-For Data Collector version 5.8.0 and later, an engine is deployed to an Azure VM instance as a tarball package.
+For Data Collector version 5.8.0 and later and Transformer version 5.8.0 and later, an engine is deployed to an Azure VM instance as a tarball package.
 After you use SSH to connect to the VM instance, you can access the following information:

 Engine log file